comapi/cordova-plugin-dotdigital-pushutils/README.md

 </intent-filter>
 ```

-A simple way of testing these links is to implement the follwoing function in your app:
+A simple way of testing these links is to implement the following function in your app:
-THis is always called by cordova when the app is launched through a custom scheme url.
+This is always called by cordova when the app is launched through a custom scheme url.

 ```html
 <script>